techymara/streamlist/README.md

-A personal, single-user movie tracker: tell it which streaming services you actually pay for and get a **weekly email** with two things — new horror movies that just became available, and an AI-scored top 10 horror picks currently streaming, with anything you've already seen (per your Letterboxd import) grayed out but still shown.
+A personal, single-user movie tracker: tell it which streaming services you actually pay for and get a **weekly email** with two things — new horror movies that just became available, and a rating-weighted top 10 of horror picks currently streaming, with anything you've already seen (per your Letterboxd import) grayed out but still shown.